Setting up AC3Filter for digital audio passthrough over HDMI

 Making sure it is working

-Another way to test is trying to adjust the windows volume, if this doesn’t work and the only way to adjust the volume is on the receiver everything is working perfectly.
+Another way to test this is by adjusting the windows volume.
+If the volume control doesn’t work and the only way to adjust the volume is on the receiver, then everything is working perfectly.

 Setting up Mediaportal with AC3Filter

 Mediaportal is an open source media center software for windows.
-It uses Directshow for media processing and can therefor be used together with AC3Filter.
+It uses Directshow for media processing and can therefore be used together with AC3Filter.

 Continue to the Movie Post Processing section and add AC3Filter by double clicking it in the lower pane, make sure the selection box is marked.
 Press OK to save and start Mediaportal to test.
-If you need to use the receiver to control volume levels it should be working.
+If the only way to control volume level is by using your reciever, then it should be working.

 Please give feedback if everything worked, or if you encounter any problems.